myDU-TheIsland/mydu-AkimboAdmin/README.md

    - Inside the `Mods` folder, create a new folder named `ModAkimboAdmin` (if it doesn't already exist).

 5. **Place the Files:**
+   -  Copy the `ModAkimboAdmin.dll` file into the `Mods` folder.
-   - Copy the `ModAkimboAdmin.dll` and any additional files from the unzipped release into the `ModAkimboAdmin` folder inside the `Mods` directory.
+   - Copy the `ModAkimboAdmin` folder from the unzipped release into the `Mods` directory.

 6. **Restart the MyDU Server:**
    - Restart your MyDU server for the mod to load properly.